Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/README.md

 In calculating each 1D-FFT, one dimension is kept constant while the other is computed.
 The transpose function is applied after each 1D-FFT compute.
 The transpose function moves the entry along each element of the dimension to the corresponding element of the other dimension.
 A golden data set is generated as reference and the error difference is calculated.

 A similar algorithm is deployed in the two implementations using either the AI Engines or HLS targeting the PL and DSP Engines.
 The design compiles through Vitis compiler, creates a PetaLinux-based platform using a script, and generates the PDI and host application.
-Instead of the transpose part, however, a PL-based data generator and checker (referred to as a data mover) is used to give an impulse (value=1) input to the row-wise 1D-FFT and check its output against the expected FFT output for the same (the first row containing all 1s and remaining 0s).
+Instead of the transpose part, however, a PL-based data generator and checker (referred to as a data mover) is used to give an impulse (value=1 or 1.5, depending on cint16 or cfloat datatype ) input to the row-wise 1D-FFT and check its output against the expected FFT output for the same (the first row containing all 1s and remaining 0s).

 The transposed pattern of that, generated within the PL, is then streamed as input to the col-wise 1D-FFT.
 Its output is then checked against the expected output (all 1s).
 The data mover kernel returns the total error count in both stages to the host application, which is used to declare a pass or fail of the test case.